quant12345/Machine-learning-and-graphics-for-financial-markets-and-beyond/README.md

     sys.exit(app.exec_())
 ```
 **class Main2Market:**
 Similar to the previous version.
 But, in the second increment, another financial instrument is used.
-In this case, these are bonds(^TNX).
-The second increment
-works much slower, since synchronization with the first increment is used.
-If the value was growing, then the point green, the falling
-point value will be red.
+In this case, these are S&P 500(^GSPC).
+The class has been improved and now the second tool works much faster.
+If the value was growing or equally, then the point green, the falling point value will be red.

+Added various indicators from the library: TA-Lib (which are calculated only by one column, unlike the previous class).

+To work, you need the main 'df' dataframe, which should have columns: 'Open', 'Close'.
+Dataframe 'df1' for another financial instrument.
+You must also specify which columns to calculate the indicators for: cl1_='Close', cl2_='Close'.
+In this example, a [1-minute timeframe](https://pandas.pydata.org/pandas-docs/stable/user_guide/timeseries.html#timeseries-offset-aliases) is used (by default, it is equal to the daily timeframe).
+If you are using a daily timeframe, then you can leave it out.
+The daily timeframe example lines are commented out (you can try them).
 ```
+from PyQt5 import QtWidgets
+import yfinance as yf
+import new_scatter_2period_

-df1 = yf.download('GE', start='2007-05-15', end='2021-10-01')
+#df = yf.download('BAC', start='2007-05-15', end='2021-10-01')
-df2 = yf.download('^GSPC', start='2007-05-15', end='2021-10-01')
+#df1 = yf.download('^GSPC', start='2007-05-15', end='2021-10-01')

+df = yf.download('BAC', period='5d', interval='1m')
+df1 = yf.download('^GSPC', period='5d', interval='1m')

 if __name__ == "__main__":
     import sys

     app = QtWidgets.QApplication(sys.argv)
-    w = new_scatter_2period_.Main2Market(df1_=df1, df2_=df2)
+    w = new_scatter_2period_.Main2Market(df_=df, df1_=df1, cl1_='Close', cl2_='Close', timeframe_='T')
     w.show()
     sys.exit(app.exec_())
 ```